 Our electrical cityscape is constantly evolving.
-Take a journey to see how far we’ve come, and how we’re using world-leading technology right in our own backyard to deliver a brighter energy future for the WA community.
+Take a journey to see how far we’ve come with a self-guided tour around Perth CBD following the route of the historical main electricity ring.
+Discover how we're using world-leading technology right in our own backyard to deliver a brighter energy future for the WA community.

 Take our self-guided tour around Perth by following the route of the historical main electricity ring.